 • Mainland: Mainland, also known as onshore, is the part of Dubai outside the free zones and is regulated by the Department of Economic Development (DED).
 Businesses operating in mainland Dubai have the freedom to work in various sectors.
 They can interact with other companies and individuals within Dubai, UAE, and globally.

 • Offshore: Offshore companies are legal entities established in Dubai that can conduct business activities outside Dubai but not inside it.
-Opting for a UAE offshore company can be advantageous for accessing global markets.
+Opting for a UAE offshore company formation can be advantageous for accessing global markets.

-3. Decide on your company structure:
+Step 3 – Decide on your company structure:

 Legal compliance, effective taxes, liability protection, operational flexibility, and general business performance depend on a strong corporate structure.
 The structure you choose for your company will depend on your business needs.
-The UAE offers several business structures under various economic zones, some of them including:
+The UAE offers several types of business structures under various economic zones, some of them including:

 Mainland:

-• Sole Proprietorship,
+• Sole proprietorship

 • GCC company branch

-• Civil company(partnership)
+• Civil company/partnership

 • Branch of an international or local company